LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/Essentials/9-fileIO.md

 tags: [c, file io]
 ---

-To interact with files in C you need to have a FILE pointer, which will let the program keep track of the memory address of the file being accessed.
+To interact with files in C you need to have a FILE pointer a so called stream, which will let the program keep track of the memory address of the file being accessed.
 In C text files are sequence of characters as lines each ending with a newline (\n).
 Interestingly you have already been working with file I/O since the begging as C automatically opens 3 files, the standard input (keyboard), standard output and error (both being the display).
 You have read from and written to these files using `scanf()` and `printf()`.

 ## Opening and closing files

 The FILE pointer points to the FILE struct which represents a stream.
-To be able to open a file and get a FILE pointer you need to use the `fopen()` function which takes the name of the file and the mode to open it with, depending on the mode certain operations are limited.
+To be able to open a file and get a FILE pointer you need to use the `FILE *fopen(const char *restrict pathname, const char *restrict mode)` function which takes the name of the file and the mode to open it with, depending on the mode certain operations are limited.
 The function returns a FILE pointer or if something went wrong NULL.
-Once you have finished working with the file or you have reached the end of the file marked with EOF (end of file, equivalent to -1) you should close it with the `fclose()` function.
+Once you have finished working with the file or you have reached the end of the file marked with EOF (end of file, equivalent to -1) you should close it with the `int fclose(FILE *stream)` function.

 ### Modes